 Andrew Lloyd Webber's West End musicals include The Phantom of the Opera, The Beautiful Game, Cats the Musical, Evita, Jesus Christ Superstar, Joseph and the Amazing Technicolor Dreamcoat, Love Never Dies, Starlight Express, Stephen Ward the Musical, Sunset Boulevard, Whistle Down The Wind and The Woman in White.

-Alan Ayckbourn's West End credits include Absent Friends, Absurd Person Singular, Bedroom Farce, A Chorus of Disapproval, The Divide, How The Other Half Loves, The Norman Conquests (trilogy: Table Manners, Living Together, and Round and Round the Garden), Relatively Speaking and Woman in Mind.
+Alan Ayckbourn's West End credits include Absent Friends, Absurd Person Singular, Bedroom Farce, A Chorus of Disapproval, The Divide, How The Other Half Loves, The Norman Conquests (trilogy: Table Manners, Living Together, and Round and Round the Garden), Relatively Speaking, Woman in Mind, and Things We Do for Love.
+Alan Ayckbourn also provided lyrics to the Roger Glossop's children's show of Beatrix Potter's Where is Peter Rabbit?

 Jeeves - Original London West End Production 1975